dotnet/docs-aspire/docs/extensibility/custom-resources.md

     internal const string SmtpEndpointName = "smtp";
     internal const string HttpEndpointName = "http";

-    // An EndpointReference is a core .NET Aspire type used for sub keeping
+    // An EndpointReference is a core .NET Aspire type used for keeping
     // track of endpoint details in expressions.
 Simple literal values cannot
     // be used because endpoints are not known until containers are launched. private EndpointReference? _smtpReference;